March 27, 2026

 Burnout in AI automation agencies almost always comes from the same root cause: manual client management at a scale that requires systems.
 The solution isn't working harder — it's building the infrastructure to serve 20 clients with the energy it used to take to serve 5.

 This guide covers the exact systems, tools, and boundaries that make multi-client management sustainable.
+Every section is based on how operators actually running 10–20 client AI agencies structure their work.

 The Capacity Math: Know Your Ceiling Before You Hit It